alexellis/arkade/README.md

 Email [sales@openfaas.com](mailto:sales@openfaas.com) to find out more.

-### Insiders Subscription ☕️ 👏

-Buy an Insiders Subscription today via [GitHub](https://github.com/users/alexellis/sponsorship).

-### What about helm and `k3sup`?
+### What about helm?

-In the same way that brew uses git and Makefiles to compile applications for your Mac, `arkade` uses upstream [helm](https://helm.sh) charts and kubectl to install applications to your Kubernetes cluster.
+In the same way that [brew](https://brew.sh) uses git and Makefiles to compile applications for your Mac, `arkade` uses upstream [helm](https://helm.sh) charts and `kubectl` to install applications to your Kubernetes cluster. arkade exposes strongly-typed flags for the various popular options for helm charts, and enables easier discovery through `arkade install --help` and `arkade install APP --help`.

-On k3sup vs. arkade: The codebase in this project is derived from `k3sup`. [k3sup (ketchup)](https://k3sup.dev/) was developed to automate building of k3s clusters over SSH, then gained the powerful feature to install apps in a single command.
-The presence of the word "k3s" in the name of the application confused many people, this is why arkade has come to exist.

-And yes, of course it works with k3s and where possible, apps are available for ARM.

 ### Tools and cached versions of helm